Traditional German Thumbprint Cookies

 Preparation of Traditional German Thumbprint Cookies – Kulleraugen:

-Use a melon-ball spoon to portion the dough in small pieces and form them between your hands to little balls—about ¾ of an inch.
-Dip the top of each ball in the egg whites and than in the ground almonds.
-Place paper on the baking sheet and set the dough on it the almonds topping facing up.
+Use a melon-ball spoon to portion the dough in small pieces.
+Form the pieces between your hands to little balls about ¾ of an inch.
+Dip the top of each ball in the egg whites and then into the chopped almonds.
+Place the balls on a baking sheet covered with baking paper.
+The almonds topping is facing up.

 Use the round end of a cooking spoon to make a hole in the dough.
-Be careful that you don’t go all the whole way through.
-Fill a wide-tipped decoration bag with the jam or jelly and start filling in the holes.
+Be careful that you do not go all the way through.
+To make the jam softer and easier to use, pass the jam through a sieve.
+Use a decorating bag with a small hole to fill the cookies.

-Preheat your oven 190°C (375°F).
-Place the German cookies bulging eyes on the middle rack and bake them for about 15 minutes.
-Leave them on the baking sheet for a little while before placing the cookies on a cooling rack.
+Preheat your oven 180°C-190°C (355°F-375°F).
+Place the Thumbprint Cookies on the middle rack and bake them for about 15 minutes.
+Leave the cookies on the baking sheet for a little while before placing them on a cooling rack.
 Store them in a tin box.